bhyman67/VBA-API-DATA-PULLER/README.md

 * Microsoft Scripting Runtime has to be added as a reference

 Feel free to check out my Medium article on this?

+You can either download the macro enabled Excel workbook in this rep, or import Module1.bas into your own workbook and follow the instructions in my source code.